Throwing Vines at the Wall: Structure Learning via Random Search: Experiments

-In this experiment, the target variable is stacked with the features, so that the problem becomes one of density estimation in $p+1$ dimensions.
-We compare the following methods: \begin{itemize} \item \texttt{Dissmann}: A first benchmark method using the heuristic of \citet{Dissmann2013}, based on absolute Kendall's $\tau$. \item \texttt{Kraus}: A second benchmark method using the heuristic of \citet{Kraus2017}, based on a combination of Kendall's $\tau$ and $p$-values of tests for the simplifying assumption. \item \texttt{RS-B (M)}: Our random search \cref{alg:RS} with $M$ candidates, using the best model on the validation set with $L(f, \bm Z) = -\log f(\bm Z)$. \item \texttt{RS-E (M)}: An ensemble over the MCS obtained by \cref{alg:MCS} with $M$ candidates with the same loss as \texttt{RS-B} and $\alpha = 0.05$ (see \cref{sec:mcs_ensembles}). \end{itemize} In \cref{tab:NLL}, we show the negative log-likelihood on test data.
+In this experiment, we assess the quality of density estimation by stacking the features and the label, so that the problem becomes $(p+1)$-dimensional.
+We compare the following methods: \begin{itemize} \item \texttt{Dissmann}: A first benchmark method using the heuristic of \citet{Dissmann2013}, based on absolute Kendall's $\tau$. \item \texttt{Kraus}: A second benchmark method using the heuristic of \citet{Kraus2017}, based on a combination of Kendall's $\tau$ and $p$-values of tests for the simplifying assumption. \item \texttt{RS-B (M)}: Our random search \cref{alg:RS} with $M$ candidates, using the best model on the validation set with $L(f, \bm Z) = -\log f(\bm Z)$. \item \texttt{RS-E (M)}: An ensemble over the MCS obtained by \cref{alg:MCS} with $M$ candidates with the same loss as \texttt{RS-B} and $\alpha = 0.05$ (see \cref{sec:mcs_ensembles}). \end{itemize} Other approaches mentioned in \cref{sec:related_work} are not included in the comparison because of their prohibitive computational cost or lack of general applicability.

+In \cref{tab:NLL}, we show the average negative log-likelihood (NLL) on test data.
 Except for the wine data set, both of our random search approaches outperform the benchmarks, irrespective of the number of candidates $M$.
-The performance improves with $M$, as expected, and our \texttt{RS-B (500)} method is the best in five out of six data sets, albeit by a small margin in some cases.
+The performance improves with $M$, as expected, and our \texttt{RS-E (500)} method is the best on all data sets, albeit the margin is small in in some cases.
 The results also explain why the data set Energy is not included in \cref{fig:intro-figure}: the performance gain over the benchmark is simply too large to be displayed on the same scale.
-Given that model selection is based on the same loss as the evaluation, it is not surprising that \texttt{RS-B} outperforms \texttt{RS-E}, where emsembling may trade-off some accuracy for variance reduction.

-A key advantage of the MCS approach is that it enables assessing whether a benchmark is statistically indistinguishable from the best candidates using only the training data. \cref{fig:dissman_in_mcs} reports the frequency with which \texttt{Dissmann} belongs to the $95\%$-MCS across datasets, which closely mirrors the results in \cref{tab:NLL}.
-Notably, for the only dataset where \texttt{Dissmann} is the best-performing method (Wine), it is included in the MCS in every replication.
+A key benefit of the MCS approach is that it enables assessing whether a benchmark is statistically indistinguishable from the best candidates using only the training data. \cref{fig:dissman_in_mcs} reports the frequency with which \texttt{Dissmann} belongs to the $95\%$-MCS across datasets, which closely mirrors the results in \cref{tab:NLL}.
+Notably, for the only dataset where \texttt{Dissmann} is better than \texttt{RS-B} (Wine), it is included in the MCS in every replication.
 In practice, this provides a simple check: the benchmark can be retained when it is competitive, without risking performance loss when it is clearly inferior.